vijayshreepathak/DocuFlow/README.md

 # DocuFlow

-A production-ready, distributed web scraping and data management system that crawls [vijayshree.netlify.app](https://vijayshree.netlify.app/) (your portfolio website), extracts all documentation and content page-wise, processes and structures the data, and stores it in MongoDB for efficient retrieval and search.
+A production-ready, distributed web scraping and data management system that crawls [vijayshree.netlify.app](https://vijayshree.netlify.app/) (my portfolio website), extracts all documentation and content page-wise, processes and structures the data, and stores it in MongoDB for efficient retrieval and search.

 [![GitHub Repo](https://img.shields.io/badge/GitHub-DocuFlow-blue?logo=github)](https://github.com/vijayshreepathak/DocuFlow)